Konloch/bytecode-viewer/README.md

 ## Exporting as jar

 Using Intellij create a new artifact jar and build it, if the META-INF is overrwitten replace it with the one in resources.

+##### Are you a Java Reverse Engineer?
+Do you want to learn?
+Join The Bytecode Club Today! - https://the.bytecode.club